itsayellow/biorad1sc_doc/file_1sc_spec.md

 and reference to a Field Type 101 containing definitions of the data in the collection.
 1. Field Type 101 defining multiple data items.
-Each item has a string reference serving as a label, a number showing which following Field Type containing actual data, and a corresponding Field Type 100 reference which serves as the Data Key to explain the regions of the data.
+Each item has a string reference serving as a label, the Field Type which contains the actual data, and a corresponding Field Type 100 reference which serves as the Data Key to explain the regions of the data.
 The Field(s) containing the data follow this Field, **until the next Field Type 102 is found.**  When the next Field Type 102 is found, it